 Then, the total number using either seed, pellets, or chop as a primary diet.

 My hypothesis was that pellets would outrank seeds more decisively.
-Now, here’s where it gets interested.
+Now, here’s where it gets interesting.
 Here are the numbers broken down into pellets, seed, and chop.

 |Pellets||Seed||Chop||% using pellets|